JadingTsunami/texSorter/README.md

 ![example](assets/texsorter.png)

+# remapper.py

+Tool to remap textures.
+Useful if you already made a map with the old texture names and want to convert it as-is to the new texture names.

 # TODO/Stuff that doesn't work

 - Multi-patch textures
 - Overwriting already-sorted textures
 - Textures &gt;99 in a single category (need to proceed 99, A0, A1, .., B0, ..., AA, AB, .., ZZ, or something like that)